Ada-Developers-Academy/core-unit-1/intro-to-tests/intro-to-pytest.md

 | `ZeroDivisionError`       | The kind of exception we expect should be specified here                                      |
 | `1 / 0`                   | In this code block, we should do our **Act** step, or invoke the function we're testing here. |

+### !callout-info

+## Testing Raised Exceptions?

+This curriculum will go deeper into raising exceptions eventually!
+For now, awareness of syntax is our friend.

+### !end-callout

 ## Check for Understanding

 Here, we are displaying the contents of the test.